Property Management Blog

 1. The lease agreement allows it.

-Some landlords allow their tenants to break a lease agreement by including an early termination clause in the agreement.
+Some landlords allow their tenants to break a lease agreement by including an early lease termination clause in the agreement.
 In most cases, an early lease termination clause requires that a tenant pay a fee, as well as provide a written notice before moving out.

 2. The tenant is starting active military service.